-The prints are 189 years old but carrying no wrinkles.
+Margaret has a very keen eye, developed from a lifetime of collecting.
+Her particular passion is for antique book plate prints of botanicals, by Joseph Paxton.
 Margaret’s very first Paxton’s Magazine of Botany, Volume 1, was a gift from clients after she had completed the sale of their beautiful home and gardens.
 As soon as she opened the book she was smitten.
 The colours and workmanship were perfect.

-Years later Margaret was in England and bought a few more botanicals, some loose and some in book form.
-Can you imagine a book which is perfect and almost 200 years old?
-There is a reason for this.
-It lies with who Joseph Paxton was.
-This is his story.
-He was very poor but was taken in by the Duke of Devonshire on his estate at Chatsworth.
+The prints are 189 years old but carrying no wrinkles.
+When Margaret was in England she bought a few more botanicals, some loose and some in book form.
+She also learnt more about who Joseph Paxton was; ‘He was very poor but was taken in by the Duke of Devonshire on his estate at Chatsworth.
 There he stayed and travelled the world collecting plants.
 Joseph Paxton also designed the Crystal Palace in South East London for an incredible exhibition which Queen Victoria opened.
 He became Sir Joseph Paxton and his books, when published were for the rich and titled of England.
-All told Paxton published 250 books from 1834 until 1849 for a total of 3000 pounds!
+All told Paxton published 250 books from 1834 until 1849!’